 For many, a year abroad is the experience of a lifetime.

 Our international students encourage new students to “Enjoy every moment,” “Make new friends,” “Be the best version of yourself,” and “Enjoy everything…”.
 Whether it be meeting new people, learning from teachers, swimming in the lake, trips to Cedar Point or Rome, Mass and Eucharistic hours, night talks, baseball, skiing, and snow days!

-At Everest, students have an opportunity to learn in small, single-gender classrooms on a co-ed campus.
+At Everest, students have an opportunity to learn best through small class sizes on a co-ed campus.
 In addition to building their English fluency, students are challenged in math, science, and social studies.
 Electives round out their educational day and provide opportunities for students to explore topics of personal interest, such as robotics or yearbook.

 Academic tutoring is available to help students succeed in this demanding environment.